marek-jakub/exploringFlutter/README.md

 ## rose

-The 'rose' directory contains widgets explored during reading of:
+The 'rose' directory contains widgets explored during the reading of:

 Rose, R. (2023) Flutter and Dart Cookbook: developing full-stack applications for the cloud.
 Sebastopol: O’Reilly Media.